-Editor’s note: Here at Anglican Pastor, we feature content from low church to high church, as long as it’s written with both clarity and charity.
+Editor’s note: Here at Anglican Compass, we feature content from low church to high church, as long as it’s written with both clarity and charity.
 Even if you would never consider an “ad orientem” Holy Communion in your own church, I invite you to read about how and why Fr.
 Ben Jefferies has made the switch in his parish.

 It comes as a shock to many Anglicans to find out that, prior to the 1950s, Anglicans never stood behind the altar to face the people for Holy Communion.